polywrap/projects/README.md

 A place for our community to create & track in-progress projects.

 ## Motivation
-The goal of this system is to increase our ability to coordinate & make decisions at scale.
+The goal of this repository is to increase our ability to coordinate & make decisions at scale.
 It does this by addressing the following pain points:
 * Unclear what projects are being worked on.
-* Unclear on how different projects interconnect.
+* Unclear how different projects interconnect.
 * Lack of project planning, feedback, and retrospectives.
-* Projects should align with the group's values, mission, and vision.
+* Projects should align with the community's values, mission, and vision.
-* Stand-ups are tedious, and don't provide a great macro-level view.

 ## Principles
-Projects that are accepted into this repo should follow these overarching principles:
+Projects accepted into this repo should follow these overarching principles:
 - **Focus:** Focused on a clear set of initiatives.
 - **Measurable:** Progress should be easily measurable.
 - **Imactful:** The "audience" who will be impacted is clearly understood and valued.